Video-signal generator

-A video signal generator is a type of signal generator which outputs predetermined video and/or television oscillation waveforms, and other signals used in the synchronization of television devices and to stimulate faults in, or aid in parametric measurements of, television and video systems.
+A video signal generator is a type of signal generator which outputs predetermined video and/or television waveforms, and other signals used in the synchronization of television devices and to stimulate faults in, or aid in parametric measurements of, television and video systems.
 There are several different types of video signal generators in widespread use.
 Regardless of the specific type, the output of a video generator will generally contain synchronization signals appropriate for television, including horizontal and vertical sync pulses (in analog) or sync words (in digital).
-Generators of composite video signals (such as NTSC and PAL) will also include a colorburst signal as part of the output.
+Generators of composite video signals (such as NTSC and PAL) will also include a color burst signal as part of the output.

 Types of video signal generators

 Video signal generators are primarily classed according to their function.
 In addition, they may be classified according to the video formats and interface standard they support—one generator may generate composite analog signals (typically NTSC, PAL, or both), another may generate CCIR 601, and a third may generate MPEG streams over an ASI.

 Many manufacturers sell signal generation platforms, which can be populated with multiple modules providing the above capabilities (and supporting different formats).
 Many such platforms also include audio generation capability (as television includes audio as well as video), supporting either embedded audio or standalone audio formats.